-Lake Eildon is the only inland waterway in Victoria that allows houseboats.
+Lake Eildon is primarily a water storage for users on the Goulburn and is the only inland waterway in Victoria that allows houseboats.
 It’s one of our most popular holiday destinations with approximately 700 licenced houseboats operating on the lake.

 Houseboat operations on the lake are managed by Goulburn Murray Water under the Water (Lake Eildon Recreational Area) (Houseboats) Regulations 2013.

-Following concerns from the community we initiated an independent review by the Jacobs Group - a specialty consulting firm - to review current regulations.
+Following concerns from the community we initiated an independent review in 2016-17 by the Jacobs Group - a specialty consulting firm - to review current regulations.
 The 8-month review involved:

 - Extensive consultation with the Lake Eildon houseboat community;